Mindful Bloom

 Mindful Bloom is a mindfulness intervention for the coming age of spatial computing, addressing concerns of increased cognitive load and reduced sense-of-self from wearing headsets throughout the day.
 We’re improving on current digital mindfulness solutions such as Headspace by taking an active, finger-painting approach to destressing, and allowing more flexibility between user to user in how guided or freeform their meditation should be.

-Previous work in VR guided meditation has shown that virtual environments and objects can guide beginners’ attention towards body awareness subtly.
+Previous research in VR guided meditation has shown that virtual environments and objects can guide beginners’ attention towards body awareness subtly.
 Additionally, finger painting’s movements and tactility have been found to enhance one’s state of mindfulness and broaden their scope of attention.

 Mindful Bloom would be breaking new ground thoughtfully - although digital finger painting has been less studied, we’d be adding tactility back by having our user paint onto their environment, brushing objects and surfaces around their bodies.